geohackweek/ghw2017/projects/SocialMediaTrails/readme.md

 ### Application Example

 Collect a statewide GIS database of trailhead points and trail line segments, and use them to query the global set of geotagged photographs shared publicly on Flickr.
-For each trail, build metrics of monthly or annual "photo-user-days" per trail and map these relative visitation rates to trails across the state.
-Integrate this database with data on trail attributes to build statistical models that can show how trail features (e.g. accesibility, natural features, built infrastructure) influence visitation patterns.
+For each trail, build metrics of monthly or annual "photo-user-days"and map these relative visitation rates to trails across the state.

+Integrate this database with trail attribute data and build models that can show how trail features (e.g. accesibility, natural features, built infrastructure) influence visitation patterns.
+Models can take various forms, from a simple linear regression to an agent-based model that distributes hikers across a landscape, and explores effects of management actions (e.g. road building/closure, amenities development, restoration, etc.).

 ## Data